PierreRambaud/emacs.d/README.md

 # Emacs.d

-This repository contains my emacs configuration largely inspired from [Prelude](https://githu.com/bbatsov/prelude) repositories.
+This repository contains my emacs configuration largely inspired from [Prelude](https://github.com/bbatsov/prelude) repositories.

+It has been tested on Emacs 28+

 ## Installation